Home Search

 </cubes>

-Values driven from a Calculation Table with a nested Simple Table.
+Values driven from a Calculation Table to the 'cube' node that contains a nested Simple Table.

 <?xml version="1.0" encoding="UTF-8"?>